Chip Sneed - Pastor

 Aaron enjoys being active and doing things with a group.
 He loves playing soccer, is a connoisseur of strategy board games, and enjoys watching movies and having a good laugh.

-Aaron graduated from Reformed Theological Seminary in Charlotte, NC in 2015 and was ordained as a teaching elder in the PCA in 2016.
+Aaron interned with RUF and graduated from Reformed Theological Seminary in Charlotte, NC in 2015 and was ordained as a teaching elder in the PCA in 2016.
 Aaron and his family were excited to move to the Lake Norman area to join NorthCross in the Spring of 2016.

 Lynn Whitehill - Church Administrator